chufangao/CTOD/clinical_trial_linkage/README.md

 ## Prerequisites

 - Download the [FDA orange book](https://www.fda.gov/media/76860/download?attachment) and save it to ./FDA_approvals/.
 Currently, we provide the downloaded version as of 2024-04, which was used to create our dataset.
 Refer [https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files](https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files) for additional details on the FDA orange book.
-- Download the trial dataset from CITI <path>.
+- Download the trial dataset from CTTI <path>.
 If it has already been downloaded, provide the path to the data in the scripts.
 - Download the National Drug Code Directory [/drug/ndc](https://open.fda.gov/data/downloads/)
 - Download the DrugBank full database for researchers: https://go.drugbank.com/releases/latest
 - We have provided the drug mapping dictionary to map the drug names to their generic names at drug_mapping.json.
 Additionally, to reproduce the mapping dictionary and extract from the updated drug bank database, run the following: